matsumoto23/FalCAuN-with-SGA/README.md

 |run-CC-selected.sh|run CC1, CC2 and CC6 3 times|1 hour|

 ## Reproduce the results
-First, you need to run install script to create directories for log files:
+First, you need to run the script to create directories for log files:
 ```sh
 ./install.sh
 ```